datarobot/pic2vec/README.md

 ## Using Featurizer Output With DataRobot
-``image_featurizer`` generates a CSV that is ready to be dropped directly into the DataRobot application, if the data has been labelled with a variable that can be considered a target in the CSV.
+``pic2vec`` generates a CSV that is ready to be dropped directly into the DataRobot application, if the data has been labelled with a variable that can be considered a target in the CSV.
 The image features are each treated like regular columns containing data.

 ### Running tests